 A MESSAGE FROM JAF SHAH, EXECUTIVE DIRECTOR

 Per capita the UK has one of the highest rates of recorded acid attacks in the world.
-In 2016, in London alone, corrosive substances were used in 454 crimes, compared to 261 in 2015, according to London Police figures.
+In 2018, in London alone, corrosive substances were used in 310 crimes, compared to 456 in 2017, and so we have seen a substantial drop according to London Police Figures.
+However, nationwide there has been an increase in acid attacks with 452 reported crimes in 2017 and 501 reported crimes in 2018.
 Anecdotal evidence suggests that many of the attacks are part of gang related activities and that acid is becoming the weapon of choice.
 The UK does not have tight controls on the sale of acid and nor does it have legislation specific to acid attacks.
 ASTI has campaigned for tighter controls on the sale of acid and a review of sentencing.
 In the UK, unlike many countries, men make up the majority of victims.
 Men also tend to be the perpetrators.

 India had around 300 recorded attacks in 2016.
 Research indicates that the majority of victims are women and girls and unlike Bangladesh (where most attacks occur in the home) attacks often occur in public places such as roads, schools, colleges.
 The real number of attacks is likely to exceed 1000 attacks a year.
 In recent years the Indian government have taken steps to address the problem through the passing of new acid specific legislation particularly around the control and sale of acid and compensation for survivors.
 However implementation of these laws varies in consistency from state to state.
 Unfortunately evidence suggests that key aspects of the laws are not being effectively enforced; acid remains easy to obtain and many survivors have trouble accessing compensation, medical care and justice.
 ASTI research reveals that the total time taken for litigation around a case to end is between 5 – 10 years on average and in most cases (76%) the attack is committed by a person who is known to the victim.